Marketing Tips For The Small Artisan Business Owner

 As outlined in this blog post, that’s the power of converting an audience you rent into an audience you can own.

 Marketing Tip: Use Your Website Effectively

-To effectively create real connection and inspiration and win customers from your website, you’ll need to focus on the uniqueness of the people and the process in addition to the product.
+To effectively create real connection and inspiration and win customers from your website, you’ll need to focus on the uniqueness of the people, the process, and the product.

 WEBSITE FOCUS 1 – PEOPLE

-Don’t worry about something not being good enough or inspiring enough.
-What you think is boring, mundane, and ordinary, others find extremely interesting.
+Don’t worry about something, not being good enough or inspiring enough.
+What you think is boring, mundane, and ordinary, others find it extremely interesting.